Spectroscopy and Decay Properties of Excited Charmonium States: Introduction

-In this work, we adopt the nonrelativistic potential model including the screening effect to calculate the mass spectra of $c\bar{c}$ mesons.
-We will study the decay behavior of $c\bar{c}$ mesons, including two-body strong decay, hadronic transition and annihilation decay.
-The mass spectra data and a range of decay widths we obtained could establish a holistic framework for the spectroscopic study of $c\bar{c}$ mesons.
+In this work, we adopt the nonrelativistic potential model {that includes} the screening effect to calculate the mass spectra of $c\bar{c}$ mesons.
+We will study the decay behavior of $c\bar{c}$ mesons, including two-body strong {decays}, hadronic {transitions}, and annihilation {decays}.
+The mass {spectra} and a range of decay widths {that} we obtained could establish a holistic framework for the spectroscopic study of $c\bar{c}$ mesons.

 This paper is organized as follows: In Sec.~\ref{sec2}, we introduce the nonrelativistic potential model including the screening effect and analyze the resulting mass spectra of $c\bar{c}$ mesons.
-In Sec.~\ref{sec3}, the obtained results for the OZI-allowed two-body strong decays, annihilation decays and hadronic transitions of the discussed $c\bar{c}$ mesons are presented and compared with available experimental data and other results from different methods.
+In Sec.~\ref{sec3}, the obtained results for the OZI-allowed two-body strong decays, annihilation decays, and hadronic transitions of the discussed $c\bar{c}$ mesons are presented and compared with available experimental data and other results from different methods.
 Finally, a summary is given in Sec.~\ref{sec4}.
-In addition, all the theoretical tools of various decay processes and physical quantities are presented in Appendix~\ref{sec5}, such as two-body OZI-allowed strong decay width, annihilation decay and hadronic transition.
+In addition, all the theoretical tools of various decay processes and physical quantities are presented in the Appendix, such as two-body OZI-allowed strong {decay}, annihilation decay and hadronic transition.